tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-vehicle-specification/README.md

 ### Buffering

-**OPTIONAL**: To avoid data loss due to power outages or connection problems, we recommend persisting messages on non-volatile storage until acknowledged by the MQTT broker.
+To avoid data loss due to power outages or connection problems, it is recommended to persist messages on non-volatile storage until acknowledged by the MQTT broker.

 You could for example retain all messages in a deque or ring buffer that can contain messages for a week.
 Another data structure may be used instead as long as the oldest messages are thrown away first if a size limit is reached.